dacamp20/cse15l-lab-reports/LabReport4.md

 Keys pressed: `vim L<tab>.java` `44<shift>g` `e` `x` `i` `2` `Esc` `<shift>;wq`

-Explanation: I use `vim L<tab>.java` to auto complete the ListExamples java file.
+Explanation: I use `vim L<tab>.java` to auto complete the `ListExamples.java` file.
 Then I use `44<shift>g` to access the 44th line of the code that contains the error.
-Then I use `e` to get to the end of the first word which is `index1`.
+Then I use `e` to get to the last character of the first word which is `index1`.
 Then I use the `x` key to delete the last charcter of the word, which is 1.
 Then I used the `i` key to go into insert mode.
 Then I type in `2` to fix the error.
 Then I use `Esc` to exit insert mode.
 Finally I use the `<shift>;wq` keys to enter `:wq` to save and quit.

 **Step 8: Run the tests, demonstrating that they now succeed**